lwilletts/mpvc/README.md

  radioapi    : Search & play Radio-Browser API channels *tips: If unsure about where to begin, start: mpvc-fzf -p 'kupla mirage'
 ```

-## Limitations

-Like any piece of software, mpvc is not perfect:
-- mpvc does not resolve individual files in a directory unless it is
-  currently in or has been inside that directory, giving misleading results about
-  the total number of files in the current playlist.
-This is a limitation of mpv.
-- mpvc depends on shell tools.
-If your shell is misconfigured or you are using
-  unusual variants of basic UNIX tools, mpvc is not guaranteed to work.
-However,
-  all effort has been made to make mpvc as POSIX compliant as possible.
-  Remember to check for missing dependencies/requirements using `mpvc-installer check-reqs`.

-Check out the [Issue Tracker](../../issues) for further improvements to be made.

 [^install]: Skip directly to [Installation](#Installation) to try mpvc